Optimization Problems for Machine Learning: A Survey: Deep Learning

-Motivated by the considerable improvements of Mixed-Integer Programming solvers, a natural question is how to model a DNN as a MIP.
+Motivated by the considerable improvements of mixed integer programming solvers, a natural question is how to model a \revtwoCG{trained} DNN as a MIP.
 In \cite{fischetti2018deep}, DNNs with \textit{ReLU} activation are modeled \CGrev{as a MIP with decision variables $x^l$ expressing the output vector of layer $l$, $l>0$ and $l^0$ is the input vector.
-To express \eqref{eq:computationNNReLU} explicitly, each unit $U(j,l)$ of the DNN is associated with binary activation variables $z_j^l$, and continuous slack variables $s_j^l$.} The following \CGrev{mixed-integer} linear problem is proposed
+To express \eqref{eq:computationNNReLU} explicitly, each unit $U(j,l)$ of the DNN is associated with binary activation variables $z_j^l$, and continuous slack variables $s_j^l$.} The following mixed integer linear problem is proposed

-where \CGrev{$M_x^{j, l}, M_s^{j, l}$ are suitably large constants}.
-Depending on the application, different activation weights $c_j^l$ and activation costs $\gamma_j^l$ can also be used for each $U(j,l)$. \CGrev{If known, upper bound $ub_j^l$ can be enforced on the output $x_j^l$ of unit $U(j,k)$ via constraints \eqref{cons:DNN-xk}, and slack $s_j^l$ can be bounded by $\overline{ub}^k_l$ via constraints \eqref{DNN_Fischetti_fin}. }
+where \CGrev{$M_x^{j, l}, M_s^{j, l}$ are suitably large constants}. \revtwoCG{We note that since the DNN is trained, the weights $w_{ij}^{l}$ and bias $b_j^{l}$ are fixed parameters}.
+Depending on the application, different activation weights $c_j^l$ and activation costs $\gamma_j^l$ can also be used for each $U(j,l)$. \CGrev{If known, upper bound $ub_j^l$ can be enforced on the output $x_j^l$ of unit $U(j,\revtwoCG{l})$ via constraints \eqref{cons:DNN-xk}, and slack $s_j^l$ can be bounded by \revtwoCG{$\overline{ub}^l_j$} via constraints \eqref{DNN_Fischetti_fin}. }

-The proposed MIP is feasible for every input vector $x^0$, since it computes the activation in the subsequent layers. \CGrev{Constraints \eqref{act_z_1} and \eqref{act_z_2} are known to have a weak continuous relaxation, and the tightness of the chosen constants (bounds) is crucial for their effectiveness.
+The proposed MIP is feasible for every input vector $x^0$ since it computes the activation in the subsequent layers. \CGrev{Constraints \eqref{act_z_1} and \eqref{act_z_2} are known to have a weak continuous relaxation, and the tightness of the chosen constants (bounds) is crucial for their effectiveness.
 Several optimization solvers can directly handle such kind of constraints as indicator constraints~\cite{Bonami2015}.} In \cite{fischetti2018deep}, a bound-tightening strategy to reduce the computational times is proposed and the largest DNN tested with this approach is a $5$-layer DNN with $20+20+10+10+10$ internal units.

 \CGrev{Problem \eqref{DNN_Fischetti_obj}--\eqref{DNN_Fischetti_fin} can model several tasks in Deep Learning, other than the computation of quantitative responses in regression, and of classification.
 Such tasks include} \begin{itemize} \item \textit{Pooling operations:} The average and the maximum operators